Single Core Microelectrodes

 - Quartz glass offers better electrical characteristics as borosolicate glass

-- Microelectrode tip shape: different tip shapes avaible with tip diameters in the µm range
+- Tip shape: different tip shapes available with tip diameters in the µm range

 |Core conductor material:||platinum (95%), tungsten (5%)|